Everyone likes cornbread a little differently. This homemade version is meant to be ‘just right.’

 - Cheese: The amount of cheese is very flexible, so you can easily add more or less without affecting how it bakes.

-- Jalapenos: To keep the heat down, remove the seeds.
+- Jalapenos: As mentioned in the hot pepper guide, remove the seeds to keep the heat down.
 Or to turn it up a notch, add them in.
 You can also add more jalapenos without affecting how it bakes.

 - Buttermilk: I buy powdered buttermilk and mix it with water according to the directions.
 This is a good option for those of you who don’t use buttermilk often and would end up wasting half a carton of it.